helenmand/Information-Retrieval/README.md

 # Information-Retrieval 2022-2023

 A web-based search engine of the Greek Parliament proceedings that runs locally, developed with Python, Flask and HTML.
+This is a project for the Information Retrieval course @ AUTh

 ## Installation
 ---